paulinaromerosdl/ROMERO-python-portfolio/basic_streamlit_app/README.md

 Instructions on how to run the app:
 1. Install Streamlit
-2. To install Streamlit use pip:
+2. To install Streamlit use:
-'''bash
 pip install streamlit
+3. The run app by using command: streamlit run basic_streamlit_app/main.py